 Most of us shop at the same handful of stores for everything.
-For me, it’s Aldi, Festival, Pick ‘N Save, and Piggly Wiggly for groceries.
-Target and Shopko for pretty much everything else.
+For me, it’s Aldi, Festival, or Woodman’s for groceries.
+Target for pretty much everything else.
 Sure, I venture to other stores here and there, but not usually.
 These are my go to’s.

 The first thing is to make sure you’re not going to more stores than necessary.
 Yes, you can save even more that way, but we’re minimizing our time and effort, remember?
 Get the savings, but don’t search for the ultimate savings.
 That is where you’ll wind up stuck in the major time-sucking vortex of couponing.

 Second, familiarize yourself with your stores’ coupon policies.
-For me, Pick ‘N Save doubles coupons twice per week, Wednesday and Saturday.
-I keep that in mind when I look at the grocery ads and plan my meals and the shopping trip for the week.
+For me, some stores will double coupons all the time or on certain days of the week.
+Keep that in mind when looking at the grocery ads and planning meals and the shopping trip for the week.

 I also keep in mind which stores have their own coupons.
-Most stores will let you use two coupons on an item if one store is a manufacturer’s coupon (like from the newspaper, it can be used anywhere) and the other is a store coupon (from their website, app, or ad and can only be used at their store).
+Most stores will let you use two coupons on an item if one coupon is a manufacturer’s coupon (like from the newspaper, it can be used anywhere) and the other is a store coupon (from their website, app, or ad and can only be used at their store).
 I know Target has store coupons so if I have a manufacturer’s coupon as well, I can get a good deal on a sale item.

 Focus on your needs.